cwurm/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/alerts.md

  -X POST http://<COLLECTOR_HOST>:<COLLECTOR_PORT>/trainer/config
 ```

-Similarly, if you turned off auto-training for a route and feel like turning it back on, you can post to /trainer/config with enable = true.
+Similarly, if you turned off auto-training for a route and feel like turning it back on, you can post to `/trainer/config` with `"enable": true`.

 These configurations will only apply to training started by Immunity's auto-training schedule.
-Other training requests made by /trainer won't be affected by this configuration.
+Other training requests made to `/trainer` will not be affected by this configuration.

 #### Viewing Configuration Rules

-To see all of your configured training rules, just create a get request to /trainer/config like this:
+To see all of your configured training rules, just create a GET request to `/trainer/config` like this:

 ```
 curl -X GET http://<COLLECTOR_HOST>:<COLLECTOR_PORT>/trainer/config
 ```

-A list of all your rules will be returned, where `kong_entity` refers to the `service_id` or `route_id` the rule applies to, and enabled is a true or false value.
+A list of all your rules will be returned, where `kong_entity` refers to the `service_id` or `route_id` the rule applies to, and `enabled` is a true or false value.

 #### Resetting or Deleting Configured Rules

-To delete a single auto-train rule that you created, you can send a delete request to /trainer/config with a `kong_entity` parameter and value of the `service_id` or `route_id` of the rule you would like to delete.
+To delete a single auto-train rule that you created, you can send a delete request to `/trainer/config` with a `kong_entity` parameter and value of the `service_id` or `route_id` of the rule you would like to delete.

 ```
 curl -d '{"kong_entity":"your-route-id"}' \